jacksonpeppin/Expeditors/README.txt

 Given input data (a text file), output each household and number of occupants, followed by: each first name, last name, address and age sorted by last name then first name where the occupant(s) is older than 18

+To run the program with the input data below, type "input_data/expeditors.txt" when prompted by the console.

 EXAMPLE

 Input data: